 Total Student Aid

-Table 1 of Trends in Student Aid reports on the total funds available to postsecondary students, both undergraduate and graduate, to supplement family and student payments over the decade from 2001-02 to 2011-12.
-Together with students' savings and earnings, as well as support from parental earnings, savings, and borrowing from other sources, these funds contribute to making higher education financially accessible.
+Table 1 of Trends in Student Aid reports on the total funds available to postsecondary students, both undergraduate and graduate, to supplement family and student payments over the decade from 2002-03 to 2012-13, making higher education financially accessible.
 Increases in total funds are important indicators of the resources being devoted to student assistance.
 But these figures may create an overly optimistic view of the benefits available to individual

 Figure 1 shows the funds detailed in Table 1 divided across full-time equivalent (FTE) students.
-Between 2001-02 and 2011-12, total FTE postsecondary enrollment increased by 34%, with 3.5 million more FTE undergraduates and 570,000 more graduate students enrolled at the end of the decade.
-The 118% increase (after adjusting for inflation) in total financial aid over the decade amounted to a 62% increase in aid per FTE student.
+Between 2002-03 and 2012-13, total FTE postsecondary enrollment increased by 27%, with 2.9 million more FTE undergraduates and 481,000 more graduate students enrolled at the end of the decade.
+The 96% increase (after adjusting for inflation) in total financial aid over the decade amounted to a 54% increase in aid per FTE student.

 Types of Student Aid